 It didn’t matter if I wore old clothes provided my children were warm and safe.
 It didn’t matter if I caught the latest film, as long as I’d snuggled up with my babies and read stories.
 Losing myself was, in many ways, a comfort and a relief (one less thing) and the joy I received from my kids far outweighed lonelier pleasures.
 But as the years passed, I forgot to celebrate anything of my own, or even to acknowledge my work (which my family needed me to continue).

 When I’d worked as a freelancer for 20 years, I didn’t notice the anniversary until I filed a tax return, months later.
 When we completed a successful scientific project, I left the client celebrating (lovely clients did invite me) while I moved on.
-When a volunteer project stalled, I saved money for two years to rescue it, fulfilled my promise and left, with no glasses raised.
+I worked hard on a volunteer project and when it stalled for lack of funds, I saved money for two years to rescue it, fulfilled my promise and left, with no acknowledgement, no bottles opened or glasses raised.

 Then today I sat in my car and had a happy moment.
 An unvalidated, unwitnessed, non-specific nice moment: my elder children were together with friends, I was about to pick up my youngest, and we were all going on holiday with my parents.
 The sky was bright, I was full of latte, and for the first time in years, I didn’t need an operation (touch wood, all being well, fingers crossed, etc) and so, in theory, I could… enjoy the moment?